 The borrower assumes full responsibility for all damages to, or loss of, any library material checked out on his/her library card and agrees to make full restitution of lost or damaged items.
-NO refunds will be issued.
+To ensure the availability of resources, WCPL will charge patrons the list price set by our vendors, publishers and binderies for any necessary replacements.
+No refunds will be issued.